Quilt Suspension System #2, by Patsy Thompson Designs, LTD

 5. What is the color choice?

 The backbone/clamp assemblies are available in deep blue or lavender-purple

 6. What about shipping costs and options?

 We do most all our shipping by USPS, which allows us to mail anywhere in the world, including PO Boxes, APO addresses, and internationally.
 Even though this is an overall lightweight system, shipping weight is 6.5 pounds, and therefore must ship by Priority Mail.
 Shipping costs within the US are about $ 10 to $ 32, depending how far it has to travel from North Carolina.
 Those orders traveling west of the Rockies, especially to the Pacific states, will be paying the highest shipping rates.
-We can also ship using UPS, and always check if they are a less expensive option.
+We can also ship using UPS, and we always check if UPS a less expensive option.
 For reasons unclear to us, we cannot show UPS rates on our website.
 If UPS rates are less for your order, we can either contact you to see if you would prefer that, or in the NOTES section of the order, you can indicate you would prefer UPS.
-UPS Ground is the slowest (typically a week to western states), and least expensive option, and can save up to $ 12 over USPS for west coast customers.
+UPS Ground is the slowest (typically a week to western states), and least expensive option, and can save up to $ 17 over USPS for west coast customers.
 UPS Select 3 day service is usually about the same price as USPS Priority.
 Those who live east of the Rockies will not likely see much savings with UPS.
-We will then credit you with any savings in postage cost you were charged.
+We will credit you with any savings in postage cost you were charged